IEA: Inner Ensemble Average within a convolutional neural network: Visualization and analysis of IEA features

-To understand how IEA works and produces better results than ordinary CNL, we visualized the features generated by both.
-Figure \ref{IEAFEAT} shows different features generated by IEA CNLs and CNL.
-It is noticeable that the features generated by IEA tend to be more unique and different from each other, unlike CNLs where some features appear to be identical.
-Also, in section (a) of figure \ref{IEAFEAT} where the deep model is only 1 layer deep, there exist some IEA features that are associated with zero weight after training.
+To understand how IEA works and produces better results than ordinary convolutional layer, we visualized the features generated by both.
+Table \ref{IEAFEAT} shows different features generated by IEA layers and convolutional layer.
+It is noticeable that the features generated by IEA tend to be more unique and different from each other, unlike convolutional layers where some features appear to be identical.
+Also, in the first row of Table \ref{IEAFEAT} where the deep model is only 1 layer deep, there exist some IEA features that are associated with zero weight after training.
 This demonstrates that IEA removed some unnecessary features from the model, which helps improving robustness.